In a world where everyone’s bombarded with 4,000+ ads daily, what actually cuts through the noise? One word: referrals.

 Allio’s referral program is part of their pre-launch strategy, similar to the popular Harry’s Razors referral program.
 People who want to use the finance app sign up to get early access, and they can refer others to sign up as a way to bump themselves up higher on the list to get access sooner.
 This type of strategy has been known for creating viral loops.

 What’s done well: Email is the only thing they ask for to get added to their list.
 So, it’s understandable why they skipped using the person’s name to add some personalization.
 They do, however, hit on quite a few other best practices.
-We really like that they have the position ticker included, followed by referral sharing options!
+We really like that they have the position ticker included, and then follow up with referral sharing options!

 Best practices used: Appreciation for the referral, Reward for the referral, CTA sharing options and signature as the wrap up.